josestg/josestg/content/posts/golang/graceful-shutdown-in-go.md

 description = "Learn how graceful shutdown ensures your requests stay safe during service updates by following the 12-factor principles"
 +++

-Imagine you have a production service running on Kubernetes or any other container orchestration platform.
-Your service is currently processing client requests, and at the same time, you're deploying a new version of your service to production.
-What will happen to your client requests?
+Imagine you have a production service running on Kubernetes that is currently processing client requests while also deploying a new version to production.
+What will happen to those requests?

-Will they be interrupted, potentially leading to request loss?
-Or will your service wait until all the requests are finished before switching to the new version?
+Will those requests be lost, or will your service wait until all requests have been completed before upgrading?

 Let's watch the demo below to provide a better context for the problem we are trying to solve.

 {{< youtube id="DYL1mb7EdRU" title="Server without vs. with graceful shutdown" >}}

-As we can see in the video, when the server does not implement the graceful shutdown, it immediately proceeds with the shutdown process, even though there are still ongoing requests.
-This is bad because it can lead to request loss or, even worse can lead data corruption if the server performs write operations.
+In the first part, the server is not implementing graceful shutdown.
+When it receives the shutdown signal, it immediately begins the shutdown procedure, even if there are still requests in process.
+This is undesirable because it may cause request loss or, worse, data corruption if the server performs write operations.

-In the second part, when the server implements the graceful shutdown, it waits until all ongoing requests are finished before proceeding with the shutdown process.
-We can see in the video that all client requests are finished before the server shutdown, even though the server had already received the shutdown request while it was still processing requests.
+In the second part, when the server implements graceful shutdown, it waits until all ongoing requests have been completed before starting the shutdown procedure.
+Despite the fact that the server had already received the shutdown signal while it was still processing requests, it deferred the shutdown procedure.

-The shutdown mechanism is crucial for production services, as it is mentioned in the [Twelve-Factor App](https://12factor.net/disposability) as one of the best practices for building modern applications.
+This shutdown procedure is essential for production services, as it is listed as one of the best practices for building modern applications in the [Twelve-Factor App](https://12factor.net/disposability).

-How do we implement this in Go?
-Let's find out!
+In the next section, we will discuss how the graceful shutdown procedure is implemented in Go.

 ## Implementation

-If you have already used the [`http.Server`](https://pkg.go.dev/net/http#Server) to serve your [`http.Handler`](https://pkg.go.dev/net/http#Handler) (or a router like [`http.ServeMux`](https://pkg.go.dev/net/http#ServeMux)), you're on the right track.
-The [`http.Server`](https://pkg.go.dev/net/http#Server) has a method called [`Shutdown`](https://pkg.go.dev/net/http#Server.Shutdown) that essentially does what we need. **It will reject new requests and wait until all ongoing requests are finished before proceeding with the shutdown process**.
+If you already used the [`http.Server`](https://pkg.go.dev/net/http#Server) to serve your API, you're on the right track.
+It has a method called [Shutdown](https://pkg.go.dev/net/http#Server.Shutdown) that will reject new requests and wait until all ongoing requests are finished before proceeding with the shutdown procedure.

-The missing part is that we need a way to listen for a shutdown signal to trigger the shutdown process.
-Following the [Twelve-Factor App](https://12factor.net/disposability) guidelines, the shutdown request will be performed when the server receives the `SIGTERM` signal.
-Fortunately, the Go standard library provides everything we need.
-We can use [`signal.Notify`](https://pkg.go.dev/os/signal#Notify) to listen for certain signals, with [`syscall.SIGTERM`](https://cs.opensource.google/go/go/+/refs/tags/go1.21.3:src/syscall/zerrors_linux_amd64.go;l=1343) as the signal we want to watch.
+The missing part is that we need some way to listen to a signal that used to begin the shutdown protocol.
+By following the Twelve-Factor App guidelines, a signal that is used to request a shutdown is the [SIGTERM](https://cs.opensource.google/go/go/+/refs/tags/go1.21.3:src/syscall/zerrors_linux_amd64.go;l=1343) signal.
+We can find this signal in the syscall package.
+To listen to a certain signal event, we can use the [Notify](https://pkg.go.dev/os/signal#Notify) function from the signals package.
+But before we implement the shutdown signal listener, let us see the server code that we used in the previous video as our foundation code.

-Before we continue, let's take a look at the code that will serve as the basis for our implementation:

 ```go
 func slowHandler(w http.ResponseWriter, r *http.Request) {